 This is not the time to guess.

-A car accident lawyer attorney can review the facts and help determine how fault may be assigned.
+A car accident lawyer attorney can review the facts and help determine how fault may be assigned, including whether the other party was a negligent driver.
+Establishing negligence is crucial, as it directly impacts your ability to pursue compensation.
 Sometimes what feels like shared blame isnโt, legally speaking.
 And sometimes itโs the opposite.

 Better to know early than regret it later.